spdk/spdk/examples/nvme/fio_plugin/README.md

 Remember that NVMe namespaces start at 1, not 0!
 Also, the notation uses '.' throughout, not ':'.
 For example - 0000.04.00.0/1.

-Currently the fio_plugin is limited to a single thread, so only one job is supported.
+Currently the SPDK fio plugin is limited to a single thread, so only one job is supported. fio jobs must also specify thread=1 when using the SPDK fio plugin.

 When testing random workloads, it is recommended to set norandommap=1.  fio's random map processing consumes extra CPU cycles which will degrade performance over time with